Terrain#

 • The built-in terrain_levels_vel curriculum term promotes environments that track commanded velocity well and demotes environments that fall or fail to make progress.

-• When an environment reaches the maximum row, it is randomly reassigned to a lower row to prevent the policy from collapsing to a single difficulty level.
+• When an environment is promoted past the hardest row, it is randomly reassigned to any row in [0, num_rows) to prevent the policy from collapsing to a single difficulty level.

 Flat patch detection#